Get-Your/Get-Your/README.md

     1. [Database Administration Tools](#database-administration-tools)
         1. [Delete User](#delete-user)

+# Running the App
+This app runs on the Django web framework.
+Unless otherwise noted, the following commands must be run from the 'platform' directory within this repo.

+To run for the first time, a local instance is recommended.
+To get started, copy the `manage.py` file, paste it as something like `manage_local.py` (see the [manage.py](#managepy) sections for details), then modify the app to use a local environment by changing the line beginning with `os.environ.set...` to

+    os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'mobileVers.settings.local')

+Next, copy/paste or rename `settings_dev.json.template` as `settings_dev.json`.
+There's no need to set variables for the initial run.

+Once the settings have been accounted for, finalize Python setup by [creating a virtual environment](https://docs.python.org/3.9/library/venv.html) (optional, but recommended) and installing dependencies.

+On **Ubuntu only**, run the following to match the `libmagic1` dependency installed in the Docker container

+    apt-get install libmagic1

+On **Windows only**, run

+    python3 -m pip install sqlparse~=0.4 django-storages[azure]~=1.12 python-magic-bin~=0.4

+> If `magic` still isn't working, follow the instructions at https://github.com/pidydx/libmagicwin64.

+On either platform, finish by installing all other dependencies

+    python3 -m pip install -r requirements.txt

+Run the following to create the SQLite database and populate it with the database schema and sample data (coming soon - see https://github.com/Get-Your/Get-Your/issues/63).

+    python3 manage_local.py migrate
+    python3 manage_local.py runserver

 # Development and Deployment
 This app uses files in the `settings/` directory for its environment settings.
 There are three categories of use cases: